Barholle 4 Philly

 Radical Neighborhood Initiatives

-- Starting in the most blighted communities and underserved parts of our city, the city will seek all legal means to reclaim derelict lots and tear down buildings that cannot be salvaged.
-Contiguous vacants lots will be turned into community shared space, with public pavilions serviced by locals working around the clock at each location.
+- Starting in the most blighted communities and under served parts of our city, (a radically overhauled) Philadelphia Housing Authority will seek all legal means to reclaim derelict lots and tear down buildings that cannot be salvaged.
+Contiguous vacant lots will be turned into community shared space, with public pavilions serviced by locals working around the clock at each location.

 - The pavilions will have accompanying structures that will be staffed 24/7.
 Each structure will have a public bathroom, some will have subsidized laundry facilities and public showers.

 - The pavilions will be outreach centers for homeless and impoverished residents.
 Services can be rendered from the pavilions and/or residents can be connected with public services from these pavilions.
-The pavilions will not only create jobs through the city, but also will hopefully facilitate greater community organization and congregation.
+The pavilions will not only create jobs throughout the city while hopefully facilitating greater community organization and congregation.
 City funds will be available to help subsidize community gatherings and police will be made available for security if requested.
+(Obviously, these are all ambitions for a post-Covid reality)

 - Street cleaning, road repairs and other services can be organized from these pavilions.
 Involving and hiring local residents to staff the pavilions is essential and working with unions to hire locals as day laborers in helping to repair their own neighborhoods will be explored as a concept.
 Extending this idea into a more comprehensive training program should also be considered.

 - Non-contiguous private lots will be reclaimed and developed according to the needs of the community.
-Some lots will become city maintained greenland, with others being developed into new structures.
-Maintenance for the greenlands will be organized out of the pavilions with jobs being determined and offered to local residents for helping to maintain the spaces.
+Some lots will become city maintained green space, with others being developed into new structures.
+Maintenance for the green spaces will be organized out of the pavilions with jobs being determined and offered to local residents for help maintaining the spaces.

 - Explore the costs of opening up the city’s healthcare as a public option to anyone who lives in Philadelphia.

-- Actively lobby the Commonwealth to increase the poverty line for medicaid eligibility.
+- Actively lobby the Commonwealth to increase the poverty line or decrease medicaid eligibility.

 - Work on developing a public fund that will help subsidize the lowest income people buying into the public system.
 Prioritize keeping premiums stable with the fund.